DIY Dishwasher Detergent

-These DIY Dishwasher tablets are so simple and easy to make.
+This DIY Dishwasher detergent is so simple and easy to make and be left as a powder, or made into tablets, whatever works best for you!
 Commercial Dishwasher products contain all sorts of toxic chemicals, small amounts of these chemicals remain on your dishes, and then these are inadvertently consumed when you cook in or eat off those dishes.
 Yuck!

 I have tried many DIY dishwasher tablets recipes since I have converted to a low tox Lifestyle and most have been extremely disappointing.
 But after neatly 2 years working on this recipe (yep seriously!)
 I think I have finally cracked it.

-What Ingredients are in These DIY Dishwasher Tablets
+What Ingredients are in This DIY Dishwasher Detergent

 Washing soda (Sodium Carbonate) is used in these DIY dishwasher tablets as it is a super water softener and raises the pH of the cleaning water providing a more effective clean.
 Washing soda is also effective at cutting through grease and oil and descaling deposits in the dishwasher.